Dick Smith (make-up artist): Film work (1975–1989)

 Smith also created the make-up for Robert De Niro's Travis Bickle character in Taxi Driver (1976), as well as creating the effects for the blood-drenched finale.

-Smith and Paul LeBlanc won an Academy Award for Best Makeup for their work on Amadeus (1984).
+Smith and Paul LeBlanc won the Academy Award for Best Makeup for their work on Amadeus (1984).
 Once again, he had to age a leading actor in the film.
 For the film he transformed the 44-year-old F. Murray Abraham, as Antonio Salieri, into an elderly man.
 "Once I looked into a mirror, at my face, I felt like it was completely convincing," Abraham once commented.
 "Actors have to feel like they are the person they are portraying.
 I think my work has helped many to achieve that," Smith once said.

 Smith received a second Academy Award nomination for his work on Dad (1989), for which he was required to age Jack Lemmon, then in his mid-60s, into an octogenarian.